-- To be informed about the plans, nature of work, and risks of the remote fieldwork in which they will be participating. - To express concerns about their safety and comfort, and that of the team, with the safety lead. (e.g. Dangerous camping sites, inadequate rest or sleep, inadequate bear-safe practices, etc.). - To refuse to do activities that they consider unsafe or significantly uncomfortable. (e.g. flying in bad weather, driving a boat without training, etc). - To be furnished safe accommodations with whom they are comfortable.
-For example, lab members should not be expected to share accommodations (like a tent or a hotel room) with a person with whom they are not comfortable. - To a social environment that would be acceptable in a classroom setting. (e.g. jokes, language, and behavior that are not acceptable on campus are not acceptable off campus). - To reasonable attempts to provide adequate shelter, equipment, and food. (e.g. lab members should not be required to go without meals and sleep in leaky tents for budgetary reasons). - To not be left alone in remote field settings.
+- To be informed about the plans, nature of work, and risks of the remote fieldwork in which they will be participating. - To express concerns about their safety and comfort, and that of the team, with the safety lead. (e.g. Dangerous camping sites, inadequate rest or sleep, inadequate bear-safe practices, etc.). - To refuse to do activities that they consider unsafe or significantly uncomfortable. (e.g. flying in bad weather, driving a boat without training, etc). - To have furnished safe accommodations with whom they are comfortable.
+For example, lab members should not be expected to share accommodations (like a tent or a hotel room) with a person with whom they are not comfortable.

+- To have regular contact with members of the lab, which may or may not include Tamlin, to help with decision-making in the field. - To a social environment that would be acceptable in a classroom setting. (e.g. jokes, language, and behavior that are not acceptable on campus are not acceptable off campus). - To reasonable attempts to provide adequate shelter, equipment, and food. (e.g. lab members should not be required to go without meals and sleep in leaky tents for budgetary reasons). - To not be left alone in remote field settings.
 For example, lab members should not be required to spend time working out of line of sight of others.
-As a general policy, all fieldwork should be conducted in teams of at least two unless there is a very good reason to do otherwise. - To carry and use remote field safety equipment, including communication devices such as InReaches or Satellite Phones when out of areas of cell phone reception.
-These will be provided by the lab or another source. - When working in remote areas without regular emergency services, or internationally, to be provided with evacuation insurance obtained through the University at no cost to the lab member. - To be given identifiable clothing to wear in the field that distinguishes the person as a researcher when desired or appropriate (e.g. blaze orange safety vests with a UNC logo patch). - To request and obtain training for field safety issues and tasks from the PI when relevant to the fieldwork in question (e.g. Bear safety training, wilderness first aid, scientific equipment use, etc.). - To be evacuated at no cost, if the lab member feels a Title VII or Title IX violation has occurred and wants to return to town or to UNC for safety reasons and/or to file a complaint. (e.g. Harassed because of gender, belittled because of religious background or nationality, sexual harassment, etc.). - To be evacuated at no cost, if the lab member feels they are experiencing a medical emergency - All of these field safety rights shall be exercised without retaliation or adverse effect on the student's academic progress or future participation in fieldwork.
+As a general policy, all fieldwork should be conducted in teams of at least two unless there is a very good reason to do otherwise and the fieldwork is safe to be done solo (e.g. low-risk activities in highly populated areas). - To carry and use remote field safety equipment, including communication devices such as InReaches or Satellite Phones when out of areas of cell phone reception.
+These will be provided by the lab or another source. - When working in remote areas without regular emergency services, or internationally, to be provided with evacuation insurance obtained through the University at no cost to the lab member. - To be given identifiable clothing to wear in the field that distinguishes the person as a researcher when desired or appropriate (e.g. blaze orange safety vests).
+If additional material is needed it will be provided. - To request and obtain training for field safety issues and tasks from Tamlin when relevant to the fieldwork in question (e.g. Bear safety training, wilderness first aid, scientific equipment use, etc.). - To be evacuated at no cost, if the lab member feels a Title VII or Title IX violation has occurred and wants to return to town or to UNC for safety reasons and/or to file a complaint. (e.g. Harassed because of gender, belittled because of religious background or nationality, sexual harassment, etc.). - To be evacuated at no cost, if the lab member feels they are experiencing a medical emergency. - All of these field safety rights shall be exercised without retaliation or adverse effect on the student's academic progress or future participation in fieldwork.